A recent clue in the New York Times crossword puzzle was a four letter word for Red Rose.

 "NO!
 Nuclear weapons are good!
 They bring peace!
 I forbid you to go to that march."

-I thought (and didn't say,) "Dad, I'm thirty-four, a mother of two--your forbidding days are over."
+I thought (and didn't say,) "Dad, I'm thirty-four, a mother of two--your days of forbidding me are over."
 And I went to the march carrying Baby Sam in the snugli.

 How could Dad have said that?